aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/manage-ole/_index.md

 Aspose.Slides for Python via .NET allows you to extract the files embedded in slides as OLE objects this way:

-1. Create an instance of the Presentation class containing the OLE object you intend to extract.
+1. Create an instance of the [Presentation](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/presentation/) containing the OLE object you intend to extract.
-2. Loop through all the shapes in the presentation and access the OLE Object Frame shape.
+2. Loop through all the shapes in the presentation and access the [OleObjectFrame](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/oleobjectframe/) shape.
 3. Access the embedded file's data from the OLE Object Frame and write it to disk.

 This python code shows you how to extract a file embedded in a slide as an OLE object: